pagkly/Zed/Investopedia3/Poisson Distribution.md

 ## Understanding Poisson Distributions

-A Poisson [distribution](https://www.investopedia.com/articles/investing/102014/lognormal-and-normal-distribution.asp) can be used to estimate how likely it is that something will happen "X" number of times.
+A Poisson [[distribution]](https://www.investopedia.com/articles/investing/102014/lognormal-and-normal-distribution.asp) can be used to estimate how likely it is that something will happen "X" number of times.
 For example, if the average number of people who rent movies on a Friday night at a single video store location is 400, a Poisson distribution can answer such questions as, "What is the probability that more than 600 people will rent movies?"
-Therefore, the application of the Poisson distribution enables managers to introduce optimal scheduling systems that would not work with, say, a [normal distribution](https://www.investopedia.com/terms/n/normaldistribution.asp).
+Therefore, the application of the Poisson distribution enables managers to introduce optimal scheduling systems that would not work with, say, a [[normal distribution]](https://www.investopedia.com/terms/n/normaldistribution.asp).

 One of the most famous historical, practical uses of the Poisson distribution was estimating the annual number of Prussian cavalry soldiers killed due to horse-kicks.
 Other modern examples include estimating the number of car crashes in a city of a given size; in physiology, this distribution is often used to calculate the probabilistic frequencies of different types of neurotransmitter secretions.
 Or, if a video store averages 400 customers every Friday night, what is the probability that 600 customers will come in on any given Friday night?